 Mountain and Sea Adventures offers a little bit of everything, making it perfect for kids who want to try new things or those who want to stick with activities they love.
 Each camper has the opportunity to live on a marine research vessel which provides opportunities to scuba dive, visit different villages, surf, or learn more about animal life like dolphins and sea lions.

 Parents can choose 3-day, 1-week, 2-week, or even 3-week programs for their children between the ages of 9 and 17.
 If you want to add on scuba diving certification for your child, you can with any of the longer 2-week or 3-week programs.

 Kids can participate in fun water activities, including boogie boarding, swimming, paddle boarding, snorkeling, and kayaking.
 They also gain a higher education in sciences like marine biology, so the camp offers the best of both worlds in terms of education and adventure.

 Kids stay in large enough accommodations that include their own shower and bathroom.
-They hire expert instructors, so your children can learn and get certified by experienced professionals.
+This adventure camp in Catalina Island hires expert instructors, so your children can learn and get certified by experienced professionals.

 Martin has been in the summer camp industry for 7 years now.
 He has worked in different roles for camps, including as a marketing director for summer camps in the United States.
 Martin enjoys all kinds of outdoor activities but likes hiking and kayaking the most.
 He’s also a huge fan of traveling.